intel/cm-compiler/clang/compute_sdk/docs/cmcuserguide/cmcuserguide.rst

                               Valid only for some platforms.

 -Qxcm_register_file_size=<N>  Specifies number of registers to use for register allocation.
-                              The values allowed with this option are 128, 256 and auto for XeHP and further platforms.
-For pre-XeHP platforms 128 is the only allowed value.
+                              The values allowed with this option are `128`, `256` and `auto` for XeHP and further platforms.
+For pre-XeHP platforms `128` is the only allowed value.
 Auto value enables compiler heuristics to determine the number of registers.

 -Qxcm_doubleGRF               Alias for ``-Qxcm_register_file_size=256``.